Ovulation Pain and Implications

 Most often, ovulation pain is harmless, but sometimes prolonged and severe ovulation pain can be a sign of some serious health problem.
 Some of the diseases that can cause severe ovulation pain are as follows:

-Salpingitis is one of the common cause of female infertility and it is characterized by the inflammation of the fallopian tube.
-Salpingitis is caused by bacterial infection and sexually transmitted disease are the common cause of salpingitis, such as chlamydia and gonorrhea.
-Salpingitis is associated with a wide range of symptoms such as lower abdominal direct tenderness, pain in the motion of cervix or uterus, adnexal tenderness, abnormal vaginal discharge, frequent urination, and painful periods.
+Salpingitis is one of the common causes of female infertility and it is characterized by the inflammation of the fallopian tube.
+Salpingitis is caused by a bacterial infection and sexually transmitted diseases are the common cause of salpingitides, such as chlamydia and gonorrhea.
+Salpingitis is associated with a wide range of symptoms such as lower abdominal direct tenderness, pain in the motion of the cervix or uterus, adnexal tenderness, abnormal vaginal discharge, frequent urination, and painful periods.